-The group's advances relate to loans granted by a subsidiary to related parties forming part of Mizzi Organisation, which are repayable on demand, unsecured and subject to a fixed interest rate of 7.5% (2012: 5%) per annum.
+As at 31 December 2013, the group's advances related to loans granted by a subsidiary to a related party forming part of Mizzi Organisation, which were repayable on demand, unsecured and subject to a fixed interest rate of 7.5% per annum.

-The company's advances relate to loans to a subsidiary, which are repayable on demand, unsecured and subject to a fixed interest rate of 7.2% per annum.
+The company's advances relate to loans to a subsidiary, which are repayable on demand, unsecured and subject to a fixed interest rate of 7.2% (2013: 7.2%) per annum.